dee-jo/chatapp-socketio/README.md

    - cd back to the client ../
    - run npm run dev
    - go to localhost:3000 in at least two browser tabs to see the client to client communication
-   - check db entries for user credentials and login with name that exists in db (passwords are same as names for testing);
-   - log with another user credentials and test the room-room communication